janpaulpl/rss2hook/README.md

-# Discord RSS feed channel webhooks
+# RSS feed for Slack/Discord channel webhooks

 ## Set up
 For your local instance, run the following script to add the necessary folders